-Permission for non-registration is obtained from the MLIS Program Director and academic advisor, and a waiver must be filed with the Graduate School.
+Permission for non-registration is obtained from the MLIS Program Director and academic advisor, and a waiver (listed under Leave of Absence) must be filed with the Graduate School.
 Students who are not registered may not use any University facilities, including the library, and should expect to consult with members of the Graduate Faculty and Staff seldom or not at all.